 Inventory Valuation.
 Inventories are valued at the lower of cost or market.
 Cost is determined on the first-in, first-out basis.
 Where appropriate, standard cost systems are utilized for purposes of determining cost; the standards are adjusted as necessary to ensure they approximate actual costs.
-Estimates of lower of cost or market value of inventory are determined at the reporting unit level and are based upon current economic conditions, historical sales quantities and patterns and, in some cases, the specific risk of loss on specifically identified inventories.
+Estimates of lower of cost or market value of inventory are determined based upon current economic conditions, historical sales quantities and patterns and, in some cases, the specific risk of loss on specifically identified inventories.